KarlKadji/Financial-Budgeting-Dashboard/README.md

 ## 1. What are the monthly trends in income and expenses, including the overall savings rate, and were there any months where expenditures resulted in a deficit?

-To answer the question about monthly trends in income and expenses, overall savings rate, and deficit months, I primarily utilized SQL queries within the My Finances (EDA2).sql file.
-I started by defining two Common Table Expressions (CTEs): monthly_spending to calculate the total expenses for each month from the "oexpenses" table, and monthly_income to calculate the total earnings for each month from the income2 table.
-I then joined these two monthly summaries together by month.
-The final selection included the monthly spending and earnings, along with the calculation of the overall average spending and earnings across all months using window functions.
-Crucially, I calculated the earnings - spending difference for each month, labeled as 'savings', which directly revealed monthly surpluses (positive values) or deficits (negative values).
+To analyze trends in monthly income, expenses, and savings, I used SQL to create summary tables for each month’s total income and total spending.
+These were joined to calculate monthly savings (income minus expenses), allowing me to identify months with surpluses or deficits.
+I also included average income and spending across all months to better understand how each month compared to overall financial trends.

-View my notebook with detailed steps here: [2_Skill_Demand.ipynb](3_Project/2_Skills_Demand.ipynb)
+View my SQL file with detailed steps here: [2_Skill_Demand.ipynb](3_Project/2_Skills_Demand.ipynb)

 ### Visualize Data
 ```SQL